comprofix/comprofix-chirpy-static-assets/README.md

 # Comprofix Website Static Assets

-This repository contains my personal assets for the [Comprofix.com](https://comprofix.com) website, built for the [Hugo Chirpy theme](https://github.com/comprofix/hugo-theme-chirpy).
-It includes all merges and changes from the development repository.
+This repository contains my personal assets for the [Comprofix.com](https://comprofix.com) website so it can be used as a Hugo Module.
+It includes all merges and changes from my development repository.

 ## Related Repositories